Conservation of Gir lions a success; but conservationists fear risks of single-location reserves

 Villagers say that the visitors from the marriage home frequently went to see the lioness and her cubs and even threw things at her.
 This, the locals say, was the trigger for the lioness to attack.

-Gir in the southern Saurashtra peninsula of Gujarat, which is the lone abode of the Asiatic lion in the wild — some 523 Asiatic lions live there as per the 2015 census — is otherwise a where humans and lions live peacefully.
+Gir in the southern Saurashtra peninsula of Gujarat, which is the lone abode of the Asiatic lion in the wild — some 523 Asiatic lions live there as per the 2015 census — is otherwise a place where humans and lions live peacefully.

 "They are our identity," adds Chavda, who owns two buffaloes and three cows.
 The tribal group of Maldharis ('mal' means livestock and 'dhari' protector), who are traditionally cattleherders, have been living closely with the felids for the past several decades.